 The first stop of the day was at the Splinter Cabin, an historic building that now more resembles an open pavilion.
 There had been a big hiker feed here on Saturday (when I was still more than 20 miles away), but there were still a few remnants: some clean water, and three cans of soda.
 (I took one.)
 The main reason I stopped there, though, was the trash can and pit toilets.
 Able to get a cell signal at Splinter, I was able to get an updated weather report: the wind storm I thought was happening last night was actually going to be tonight.

-Shortly past Splinter was 300 miles, though if there was a marker, I didn’t notice it.
-Over the majority of the day, the trail followed the flow of Deep Creek, entering the stream’s canyon and following it fairly high up for many miles.
+Shortly past Splinter Cabin, I passed 300 miles on the trail.
+If there was a marker there, I didn’t notice it.
+For most of the day, the trail followed the flow of Deep Creek, entering the stream’s canyon and following it fairly high up for many miles.
 As the day progressed, the wind gradually increased in strength, though it was still fairly manageable.

 The major destination for the day was the Deep Creek Hot Springs.
 As the trail wound through the canyon towards the hot springs, the landscape gradually changed, from green to more brown and desert-like, while largely avoiding looking like desert.

-I got there around 1 pm, with slightly cool temperatures and occasional gusts of wind.
+I got to the hot springs around 1 pm, with slightly cool temperatures and occasional gusts of wind.
 Quoi and Dylan were already there, but had not yet tried the springs.
-(There were also a few local residents at the hot springs, which kind of surprised me since it was no longer the weekend.)
+(There were also a few locals at the hot springs, which kind of surprised me since it was no longer the weekend.)
 After a snack, during which time more hikers arrived, I had to be the first to test the water — it was pretty warm — and first to get in.
 Once I was in, though, Quoi and Dylan got in, as did other hikers, eventually.

 The hot springs had at some point been tested to contain a type of brain-eating amoeba (so, don’t put your head under the water so the amoeba can’t gain access).
 As a result, while at the hot spring, and before, Quoi often said “if you love your brain, don’t put it under water”.